 NOTE: The borrowing interest rate for a pool is always flat (APR).

-Borrowers must over collateralize their assets when borrowing to ensure the borrowed assets are returned.
-The Loan to Value ratio (LTV) of the particular assets you are supplying determines the maximum amount of tokens in the pool that can be borrowed through the protocol.
-Let's say you are supplying yvBOOST to a pool, which has an LTV of 85%.
-For every 1 yvBOOST you deposit as a lender, you are allowed to borrow 0.85 yvBOOST worth of stablecoins in the pool.
-These stablecoins are now yours to spend as you please.
+Borrowers must over-collateralize their positions when borrowing to ensure the borrowed assets are returned.
+The loan-to-value ratio (LTV) of the particular assets you supply determines the maximum amount of tokens in the pool that can be borrowed from the protocol.
+Let's say you are supplying cvxCRV to a pool with an LTV of 45%.
+For every cvxCRV you deposit as a lender, you can borrow 0.45 cvxCRV worth of stablecoins in the pool.
+These stablecoins are now yours to spend as you wish.

 Besides that, pool utilization is a limiting factor of your borrowing limit.
-If all of the pool is being utilized, you can not borrow more.
+You cannot borrow more if all of the pool is being utilized.

 The underlying pools do not run automated liquidations.
 Instead, the system is based on a thriving community of liquidators who are incentivized by receiving part of the collateral.